 2. Effective yet easy training

-Being able to track and report completions is essential when it comes to workplace compliance training because in a worst-case scenario you will need to be able to demonstrate that people have completed mandatory training that is part of your workplace relations and safety program.
-Therefore the training needs to be easy to access, relatable and allow people to get the job done and move onto their day to day responsibilities without too much pain.
-For example, the Sentrient suite of online compliance courses has returned 87% completion by the due date, which is three times many of the traditional compliance regimes.
-This has been achieved via training that is short, sharp and to the point and delivered in a way that is simple for people to access and easy for them to relate to it.
-From CEOs to suppliers everyone should be able to understand your compliance policies and procedures and they must be easy to access and acknowledge.
-This together with legally endorsed or industry-approved compliance training is key.
+Being able to track and report completions is essential when it comes to workplace compliance training because, in a worst-case scenario, you will need to be able to demonstrate that people have completed mandatory training that is part of your workplace relations and safety program.
+Therefore the training needs to be easy to access, relatable and allow people to get the job done and move onto their day-to-day responsibilities without too much pain.
+For example, the Sentrient suite of online compliance courses has returned 87% completion by the due date, which is three times the number of traditional compliance regimes.
+This has been achieved via short, sharp and to-the-point training delivered in a way that is simple for people to access and easy for them to relate to.
+From CEOs to suppliers, everyone should be able to understand your compliance policies and procedures, and they must be easy to access and acknowledge.
+This, together with legally endorsed or industry-approved compliance training, is key.

 3. Cover maximum ground

 Compliance goes beyond common sense.
-As an employer, you should make sure that you make maximum efforts to ensure 100% compliance in your organisations.
-From the hiring process to the relieving process no stone should be left unturned when it comes to compliance, make sure that you cover maximum ground when it comes to compliance training.
+As an employer, you should make sure that you make the maximum effort to ensure 100% compliance in your organisation.
+From the hiring process to the relieving process, no stone should be left unturned when it comes to compliance, make sure that you cover maximum ground when it comes to compliance training.

 Here are all the aspects you can’t afford to not cover during your compliance training: